fastmcp-me/mcp-rquest/README.md

 - **Content Handling**:
   - Automatic handling of large responses with token counting
   - HTML to Markdown conversion for better LLM processing
+  - PDF to Markdown conversion using the Marker library
   - Secure storage of responses in system temporary directories
 - **Authentication Support**: Basic, Bearer, and custom authentication methods
 - **Request Customization**: